combustion-community/workshop-2025/venue.md

 ### Travel information

-The Westin Copley Place, which is the location for the main National Combustion Meeting, has discounted group rates for the NCM; please use the links provided on the [NCM page](https://combustioninstitute.wixsite.com/14th-usncm/travel).
+The Westin Copley Place, which is the location for the main National Combustion Meeting, has discounted group rates ($285/night) for the NCM; please use the links provided on the [NCM page](https://combustioninstitute.wixsite.com/14th-usncm/travel) or the [direct link here](https://book.passkey.com/event/50805700/owner/251/home).
 Note that the workshop will start on the morning of Saturday, March 15.